 Inequality & Human Rights: Graduate Fieldwork Grants

 As part of the Inequality & Human Rights project, the Rapoport Center has awarded grants to graduate students to support their fieldwork on related themes.
-Here are our 2016–2019 recipients.
+Read below about our current and former recipients.

 Alex Diamond — PhD Candidate, Sociology